What Personal Information does Benchling collect?

 You should take steps to protect against unauthorized access to your password, phone, and computer by, among other things, signing off after using a shared computer, choosing a complex password that nobody else knows or can easily guess, and keeping your login credentials private and secure.

-Please note that we may collect and use your Personal Information to detect, prevent, or investigate security incidents, fraud, or abuse and misuse of our platform and services.
+Please note that we may collect and use your Personal Information to detect, prevent, or investigate security incidents, fraud, or abuse and misuse of our Sites, the Services, Benchling Learning Labs, and/or the Benchling Community.

 Benchling, Inc. 680 Folsom St., Floor 8 San Francisco, CA, 94107 email@example.com